-The term “WORKING HOURS,” as used in Table , includes only those hours the equipment is actually in operation performing force account work; apply the factor, as determined above, to these actual working hours only.
-Calculate compensation for any idle time according to without application of the factor.
+The term “WORKING HOURS,” as used in Table 109.05-1, includes only those hours the equipment is actually in operation performing force account work; apply the factor, as determined above, to these actual working hours only.
+Calculate compensation for any idle time according to 109.05.C.4.c without application of the factor.

-The Department will pay as working equipment for the entire Workday equipment used intermittently during the Workday.
+The LPA will pay as working equipment for the entire Workday equipment used intermittently during the Workday.
 The following criteria qualify for intermittently used equipment:

 (1) Equipment dedicated to the force account exclusively all day and not used on bid work.